auth0/docs/articles/multifactor-authentication/index.md

 ---
-url: /multi-factor-authentication
+url: /multifactor-authentication
 ---

-# Multi-factor Authentication in Auth0
+# Multifactor Authentication in Auth0

-Auth0 offers built-in support for OTP multi-factor authentication via Google Authenticator and Duo.
+Auth0 offers built-in support for OTP multifactor authentication via Google Authenticator and Duo.

 * [Google Authenticator](http://en.wikipedia.org/wiki/Google_Authenticator)
 * [Duo Security](https://www.duosecurity.com/)

-In addition to these built-in integrations, Auth0 supports **contextual MFA** and **custom providers** such as [Yubikey](/multi-factor-authentication/yubikey)
+In addition to these built-in integrations, Auth0 supports **contextual MFA** and **custom providers** such as [Yubikey](/multifactor-authentication/yubikey)

 Contextual MFA allows you to define arbitrary conditions that will trigger additional authentication challenges to your users for increased security, for example: